Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 • Number of hose outlets: 2

-Programming each zone was easy—the Gilmour timer features L (left) and R (right) buttons for selecting each zone.
+Programming each zone was easy.
+The Gilmour timer features L (left) and R (right) buttons for selecting each zone.
 We used the dial and the plus and minus buttons to set watering duration, frequency, and a specific start time for each zone.
-We could choose watering durations between 1 and 360 minutes and a watering frequency of every 6 hours, 12 hours, or up to 7 days.
+We were able to choose watering durations between 1 and 360 minutes and a watering frequency of every 6 hours, 12 hours, or up to 7 days.

 This hose timer comes with a manual override for watering anytime and a rain-delay function that disables the timer for up to 72 hours.
 However, the rain delay function could be a little more user-friendly.
-To engage it, you must first select the “Run” feature on the dial and then press the plus button.
+To engage it, first select the “Run” feature on the dial and then press the plus button.
 It’s not intuitive, and we had to read the manual’s fine print to figure it out.
-Once learned, however, it’s unlikely something you’ll forget.
+Once learned, however, it’s easy to remember.

 The digital screen is on the small side but is still easy to see and features a battery-charge indicator, which we appreciated.